Narasimhakommi/facedetection/README.md

 1. Xcode application (14.3 version)
 2. emulator with Ios 12+ versions

-diagram shows the project in a more detailed way:
+# Diagram shows the project in a more detailed way:
 ![Screenshot](img1.png)
 ![Screenshot](img2.png)